sguox002/leetcode/leetcode-all.md

 - remove 1 or 2 depending on tsum%3
 also we can use same dp approach as in 1363.
 ->>
-<<-1387	Sort Integers by The Power Value    		70.6%	Medium
-power of x is the step to transform to 1: even x/2, odd 3*x+1. need do a range. use dp to record solved smaller problems.
-->>

 <<-1388	Pizza With 3n Slices    		45.0%	Hard
 given 3n slices in whole pizza, you can pick one and friend a takes next slice clockwise, friend B takes next slice anticlockwise.
 dp: similar to house robber. you take i, the i-1 and i+1 is taken.
 You have to take exactly n/3 slices. convert circular to two linear dp problem.
-->>

-<<-1397	Find All Good Strings    		37.9%	Hard
-given string s1,s2,and evil. a good string will >=s1 and <=s2 and does not contain evil as a substring. return the number of good strings.
-- answer=less(s2)-less(s1)-less(s2,evil)+less(s1,evil) (less(s1,evil) all string <s1 with evil inside)
-- less(s) get the number of strings <s. consider it is a base 26 system, this is the number.
-- less(s,evil) evil can be anywhere and it divide into two subproblem: left and right. (note left right still can contain evil as a substring).
-dp:
-For those strings <= s, and of same length as s,
-a: counts the number of strings t, with prefix = evil, i.e. t = evil + t[len(evil):].
-b: counts the number of strings t, such that t[1:] contains evil.
-c: counts the number of strings t with prefix = evil, and t[1:] contains evil.
-By incllusion exclusion principle: helper(s) = a + b - c.
-so hard!!!
 ->>

 <<-1402	Reducing Dishes    		72.3%	Hard